 Other touring roles included King Arthur in Camelot, Count von Trapp in The Sound of Music, Don Quixote in Man of La Mancha, Brian Runicles in No Sex Please, We're British and Lloyd Dallas in Noises Off.

 An admirer of Jacques Brel, the Belgian troubadour, Noel later created a one-man musical, Adieu Jacques, and released a CD of songs from the show.

 During the 1990s, Noel also turned his hand to script writing, penning the plots for a number of soft-porn television shows in America, including Justine: Crazy Love and Emmanuel, Queen of the Galaxy.

 Before the millennium he returned to Britain, moving to Devon.

-He still sings, putting on occasional gigs and finances his own CDs including the album Hold Back Time.
+He still sung, putting on occasional gigs and financed his own CDs, including the album Hold Back Time.

 A compilation of his work for Reprise called Life is a Dream was released in 2003, his debut album, Noel Harrison, was re-released in 2008 and his three Reprise albums were re-released in 2011.

 In 2010, he recorded a new album called From the Sublime to the Ridiclious!
 The record was made as part of the internet event, the RPM Challenge, which challenges musicians to record a new album from scratch during the month of February.